Ultimate Blackjack Strategy - Learn Basic and Advanced Strategies

 If you get a score of 21 you will likely get 1.5x your total bet, however this depends on the rules of the individual casino.

 If you're after some more advanced rules of the game, why not check out our how to play page?
 After all, a developing a good strategy always starts with a comprehensive understanding of how the game works.
+Less time?
+Then check out our quick blackjack tips guide.

 Understanding Card Values